tailordev-academy/javascript-react/2-writing-components.md

 **Props** are **read-only** arbitrary inputs.

 All React components must act like pure functions with respect to their props.
+"Pure" functions are called "pure" because they do not attempt to change their inputs, and always return the same result for the same inputs.

 ### Props & class component

-In a class-based component, props are accessible with `this.props`:
+In a class-based component, props are accessible _via_ the `this.props`
+attribute:

 ``` javascript
 class Item extends React.Component {